MasoudJTehrani/PCLA/README.md

 -   `tfv5_alltowns`: This agent is trained with all towns.

--   `tfv5_notown13`: This agent is trained exculding Town13.
+-   `tfv5_notown13`: This agent is trained excluding Town13.

 ### TransfuserV6